SolarCS/locust_proof_of_concept/README.md

 locust
 ```

-_Note that you need to have pythong and locust installed in your computer first._
+_Note that you need to have [python and locust installed](https://docs.locust.io/en/stable/installation.html) in your computer first._

 This will start a server in `localhost:8089` that will allow you to start sarming the target hl7 server.